What is OneSF?

 Planning is an ongoing process and different programs have different deadlines.
 If you’re interested in a particular area, the contact us page provides links to various departmental resources.

-For the Capital Plan itself, a draft version is issued in January and the City Administrator submits a proposed version to the Mayor and Board by March 1st of each year.
-The Mayor and Board must then adopt a final version by resolution by May 1st of each year.
+The Capital Plan is published every other year.
+A draft version is issued in January, and the City Administrator submits a proposed version to the Mayor and Board by March 1st of every other year.
+The Mayor and Board must then adopt a final version by resolution by May 1st.
 The adopted Plan guides funding decisions for the annual capital budget — capital budget requests must tie to a program of the Capital Plan.
 The Mayor proposes the budget by June 1st and the Board amends and adopts the Budget by August 1st.